Foods to taste when in Iceland – Wild Voyager Blog

 Icelandic lamb soup

-Lamb soup is ideal for long, winter days.
+Lamb soup is ideal for long, cold winter days.
 This comfort food typically uses fresh-fed lamb meat, root vegetables, and onions.
-Kjötsúpa can also be made with other types of meat like beef and even supplemented with barley or rice.
+Kjötsúpa can also be made with other types of meat, like beef, and even supplemented with barley or rice.

 The healthy soup is delicious and gives you the energy boost needed during chilly days.